 Understanding cadence is a vital first step in maximizing your efficiency as a long-distance triathlete.
 In simplest terms, cadence refers to the rhythm or rate at which you perform a given exercise.
 It’s usually expressed as a number of repetitions per minute (RPM).
 In running and swimming, cadence refers to the number of strides or strokes you take, while in cycling, it refers to pedal rotations.

-This might interest you : What Are the Best Static Stretching Exercises for Improving Flexibility in Gymnasts?
+Additional reading : What Are the Best Static Stretching Exercises for Improving Flexibility in Gymnasts?

 While many novice athletes may assume that faster is always better, this isn’t the case.
 A high cadence can lead to fatigue and injury, while a cadence that’s too low can slow you down and reduce your efficiency.
 Finding the optimal cadence is a delicate balance that requires understanding your body, your fitness level, and your sport.